farnazkh23/HYDRA/LAYER1_BACKEND.md

 2. Replace local hashing dense features with a local ONNX transformer or approved free local model while keeping the existing `loop_a_trace.dense_encoder` contract.
 3. Replace the VAE-compatible statistical proxy with a fitted lightweight VAE and learned dynamic threshold.
 4. Add a streaming/scheduler loop with bounded queue/backpressure so Loop A can be described as high-throughput instead of one-shot CLI only.
+5. Add latency/throughput benchmarks for Loop A filtering so we can validate the high-frequency/sub-millisecond edge-layer claim.

 ### P2

-1. Add a small latency/throughput benchmark for Loop A filtering.
-2. Add source recency, source reliability, and signal type scoring.
+1. Add source recency, source reliability, and signal type scoring.
-3. Add full audit logging for accepted and dropped signals beyond the current CLI/replay drop reasons.
+2. Add full audit logging for accepted and dropped signals beyond the current CLI/replay drop reasons.
-4. Move high-risk terms into config so risk teammates can tune them without editing client profiles.
+3. Move high-risk terms into config so risk teammates can tune them without editing client profiles.
-5. Add basic data-safety guardrails to avoid leaking unnecessary internal baseline details downstream.
+4. Add basic data-safety guardrails to avoid leaking unnecessary internal baseline details downstream.
-6. Add multi-client runner only if the demo needs portfolio-level monitoring.
+5. Add multi-client runner only if the demo needs portfolio-level monitoring.